 Please begin by reading the "How to Apply" page accessed from the drop down list to the left.
 If you have questions while following the procedures listed there, return to this page for clarification.

 A department code is not required.
-Please instruct the Educational Testing Service (ETS) to report your scores to UCSB; our institution code is 4835.
+Please instruct the Educational Testing Service (ETS) to report your scores to UCSB for graduate purposes; our institution code is 4835.

 No, the Gevirtz Graduate School of Education does not require a minimum GRE score.

 The UCSB Office of International Students & Scholars provides useful Information about the cost of attending UCSB, getting Visas, housing, financing your education in the US, etc. Please also note that International Students are required to take the TOEFL or IELTS test when applying to Graduate School at UCSB.

 Generally, admission decisions will be made beginning in early February and can last until the end of April.
 Applications are sent for admission consideration only when they are complete.
 It is to your benefit to complete your application as soon as possible.